numpy/numpy/doc/source/f2py/f2py.getting-started.rst

 .. _f2py-getting-started:

 ======================================
- three ways to wrap - getting started
+ Three ways to wrap - getting started
 ======================================

 Wrapping Fortran or C functions to Python using F2PY consists of the